-14 The rumor around the talks was that Zhou Enlai always got the best of his American and Guomindang counterparts.
+&lt;sup>14 The rumor around the talks was that Zhou Enlai always got the best of his American and Guomindang counterparts.
 One story concerned General George Marshall (for the US), Song Ziwen (for the Guomindang and Madame Sun's brother) and Zhou Enlai; they spent a day negotiating, after which Marshall held a news conference with the western press.
-The next morning, the first issue Zhou Enlai raised was that Marshall distorted to the media what they'd agreed on the day before.
-They argued and soon Marshall protested, "Oh, Zhou, you're a pretty smart guy, but at least you have to admit that my English is better than yours."
-To which Zhou shot back, "Yes, your English is a lot better than mine, and if I can tell that you distorted it, then you can see it too."
+The next morning, the first issue Zhou Enlai raised was that Marshall distorted to

-capital of the communist-held territories, he put in some time at CLARA, the China Liberated Areas Relief Administration.
+Sid resigned his post at UNRRA.
+Because the cows never showed, he wasn't obligated under his contract, and they released him without too much hassle.
+While he made arrangements with his contacts to go to Beijing and from there Yanan, the capital of the communist-held territories, he put in some time at CLARA, the China Liberated Areas Relief Administration.
 CLARA was trying to ensure that the Liberated Areas got a share of whatever international relief supplies arrived in China.
 Unless they put up a struggle to divert a portion, the supplies flowed in an easy current to the Guomindang controlled areas.
 Since Sid knew a little about UNRRA's internal workings and had a vague idea of what kind of supplies they actually possessed, he passed along what information he could.